 Ryuuguuden is a veryyyyyy weird read, satisfyingly so.

-Often cartoonish yet gritty and realistic, the art in Ryuuguuden is very impressive, especially given that the author of this series has only worked on a few other one-shots.
-I don't have much to say here other than the fact that I enjoyed the art style and you probably will too.
+Often cartoonish, yet at times gritty and somewhat realistic, the art in Ryuuguuden is very impressive, especially given that the author of this series has only worked on a few other one-shots previously.
+It's unique and has a lot of personality to it, similar to other well-known artists that have their own style.

-Ryuuguuden is a very interesting read, if you're in to more obscure series do check it out, you're in for one heck of a ride.
+This is an interesting read, if you're in to more obscure series do check it out, you're in for one heck of a ride.